googleads/publisher-ads-lighthouse-plugin/lighthouse-ci/README.md

   }
 ```

-With the above example, we are ensuring that all audits are passing with a final
+With the above example, you ensure that all audits pass with a final score of
- score of 100%.
-If a change is ever pushed reducing this score, it will be caught
+100%.
+If a code chance ever reduces the score, this setup will catch it and stop
- by CI checks, in our specific CI setup this would prevent merging until resolved.
+it from being merged.

 While the above example may be sufficient for your use case, lower level
 assertions will be beneficial for ensuring consistent performance across the